-- Two thirds of the Executive Committee can propose dismissal of an Executive - 419 Committee member. - 420 The Full Member Organisations vote on the proposed resignation through - electronic vote. - The vote is based on two letters: a letter of justification from the majority of - Executive Committee members proposing the dismissal and an optional letter of - defence from the Executive Committee member. - 425 If at least one third of the full MOs participate in the vote and a two third - majority is reached the Executive Committee member is dismissed.

-3.5.2.
-Dismissal of Secretary-General

-- Two thirds of the Executive Committee can propose the dismissal of the - Secretary-General.An additional General Assembly must then be convened by a - decision of the Administrative Board under the applicable rules (as set out in - the statutes), where the Member Organisations vote on both the dismissal of the - existing Secretary-General, and the election and appointment to the - Administrative Board of a new interim Secretary-General.
-The Executive Committee - has the right to in writing and orally inform the Member Organisations as to why - they have proposed the dismissal, and the Secretary-General the right to defend - themselves.

-- 437 If quorum is reached (as detailed in the Statutes) and a simple two-thirds - 438 majority is found at the additional General Assembly for dismissing the - Secretary-General, the Secretary-General is dismissed.
+- The vote is based on two letters: a letter of justification from the majority of - Executive Committee members proposing the dismissal and an optional letter of - defence from the Executive Committee member. - 414 If at least one third of the full MOs participate in the vote and a two third - majority is reached the Executive Committee member is dismissed. - 3.5.2.
+Dismissal of Secretary-General - Two thirds of the Executive Committee can propose the dismissal of the - Secretary-General.An additional General Assembly must then be convened by a - decision of the Administrative Board under the applicable rules (as set out in - the statutes), where the Member Organisations vote on both the dismissal of the - existing Secretary-General, and the election and appointment to the - 422 Administrative Board of a new interim Secretary-General.
+The Executive Committee - has the right to in writing and orally inform the Member Organisations as to why - they have proposed the dismissal, and the Secretary-General the right to defend - themselves. - If quorum is reached (as detailed in the Statutes) and a simple two-thirds - majority is found at the additional General Assembly for dismissing the - Secretary-General, the Secretary-General is dismissed.
 The Executive Committee - can propose dismissal of the Secretary General, with two-thirds of the votes of - the members of the EC.
 The Member Organisations must be notified within 8 days - about the decision and the Executive Committee must appoint a Secretary-General - ad interim within 8 weeks after the decision of the Executive Committee.
 The - Secretary General ad interim will continue until the election of a new Secretary - General at the subsequent General Assembly.
 The new interim Secretary-General - will take over the mandate over the former Secretary-General, expiring whenever - the former Secretary-General's mandate would have expired.
-They have all the - powers and responsibilities of the former Secretary-General.

-3.6.
-Gender quota

-- In all elected bodies there must be a minimum of 50% of people that self- - identify as women, intersex, nonbinary, trans or agender. - 452 If there is only one position in a body, there is no quota.
+They have all the - powers and responsibilities of the former Secretary-General. - 438 3.6.
+Gender quota - In all elected bodies there must be a minimum of 50% of people that self- - identify as women, intersex, nonbinary, trans or agender. - If there is only one position in a body, there is no quota.
 However it is - encouraged that people that self-identify as women, intersex, nonbinary, trans - or agender alternate in this position.